 With somebody as powerful as OfS pioneering this transformation, having hope for a positive future of education is easy.
 The data it will provide enables greater comparability, clearer guidance and, therefore, accountability for every institution.
 It also helps institutions see the tangible impact of their investment into quality academic, student engagement and accessibility.

 To improve the quality of student services in HE, technology needs to be a huge consideration.
 Paired with an accessible, easy-to-use platform, preventative strategies are vital to maintaining healthy and happy students.
 Without technology in place to capture this data, you’re missing out on essential improvements which will ensure you remain relevant in the years to come.

 The 2019 Digital Experience Insights Survey shared impressive details of teaching staff and the technologies and digital infrastructure they use.
 It showed a substantial number of teaching staff would like to use technology more and want to achieve a better quality digital environment.

 The coronavirus pandemic has affected higher education and learning in unimaginable ways.
 As universities are independent entities and don’t have to follow specific government rules that would affect primary or secondary schools, you can make your own roadmaps to follow.

 The coronavirus pandemic has affected higher education and learning in unimaginable ways.
 These trends are opening the way for new approaches in HE.
 Together, we can be better prepared for it.

 Drive more efficient processes for the future of higher education

 In the public sector, change is already an uphill battle.
 But HE institutions may have no choice with how the future is shaping up.
-Our guide helps you hone in on outdated processes, communicate to your team the advantages of innovation and adopt more efficient processes beneficial to future proof your institution.
+Reach out to Culture Shift and start your journey to change today.